 # Terminal info (connected, trade_allowed, build, company)

-curl http://localhost:6542/terminal
+curl http://localhost:8888/roboforex/main/terminal

-# Force re-init or shutdown
+# Force re-init, shutdown, or restart

-curl -X POST http://localhost:6542/terminal/init
+curl -X POST http://localhost:8888/roboforex/main/terminal/init

-curl -X POST http://localhost:6542/terminal/shutdownThe API auto-initializes on first request.
+curl -X POST http://localhost:8888/roboforex/main/terminal/restartThe API auto-initializes on first request.
 If MT5 isn’t connected yet, a background thread retries every 30 seconds.
 You almost never need to call /terminal/init manually.

 Account

-curl http://localhost:6542/account{
+curl http://localhost:8888/roboforex/main/account{

 "login": 12345678,